geeksforsocialchange/gfsc-v3/content/blog/2022/rafft-design-blog/index.md

 So with mapping/geographic data ruled out, what other facets of this data set might we consider the “primary axis” to base the structure and narrative of the site around?
 We initially talked a lot about whether a ‘timeline’ would be a good concept here.
 Sometimes this works wonderfully as a narrative device, but with larger or more fragmented data sets (of which this could yet prove to be either), it can feel either overwhelming, gappy, or simply irrelevant to the larger narratives at play.

-{{<image "4.jpg" "Some colourful text laid out artisticaly.
+{{<image src="4.jpg" alt="Some colourful text laid out artisticaly.
 Text reads: Themes?
 What kinds of things would these be?
 Basically any reoccuring ideas which come up in the research we gather.
-For RAFTT these things could be like... the towers as navigational device; parties and celebrations; community centre/s; key local personalities; deprivation and challenges; and more!" "frame image--center">}}
+For RAFTT these things could be like... the towers as navigational device; parties and celebrations; community centre/s; key local personalities; deprivation and challenges; and more!" classList="frame image--center">}}

 ## Themes